-Every visual design seeks to either create a sense of unity among disparate elements, or creatively break that unity to encourage a particular action.
+Every design seeks to either create a sense of unity among disparate elements, or creatively break that unity to encourage a particular action.
 The principles covered here will help you do both.

 A structure, configuration, or pattern of physical, biological, or psychological phenomena so integrated as to constitute a functional unit with properties not derivable by summation of its parts

 If you’re thinking, “Hey, well-designed website would be ‘gestalt,’” you’re right on the money.